 Implications of these outcomes are discussed below (Section 5).

 4.5 Further analysis: Dimension reduction

-To maintain consistency of dimension reduction approach, and also to minimize computational complexity, PCA was also the preferred choice for the Dx Profiler Scales.
-However, because this metric was developed uniquely for this current study, only the local data collected from n=166 participants was available.
-Hence, it was expected that any sub-scale structure that might emerge would be speculative in the absence of data from other sources.
-Consequently, the factor analysis of the Dx Profiler was considered as unlikely to be sufficiently reliable to contribute to a deeper interpretation of the data in this study.
-However, the process was completed to assess whether any early indications of a possible sub-scale structue emerged.
+To maintain consistency of dimension reduction, and also to minimize computational complexity, PCA was also the preferred choice for the Dx Profiler.
+However, because this metric was developed uniquely for this study, only the locally collected data (n=166 participants) were available.
+Consequently, the factor analysis of the Dx Profiler was considered unlikely to be sufficiently reliable to contribute to a deeper interpretation of the data in this study.
+However, the process was completed to assess whether any early indications of a possible sub-scale structure emerged.
 Reserving data until they can be supplemented from subsequent studies was considered the most prudent course of action.

 Assumptions and preliminary work

 Although complete-scale outcomes have enabled the research hypotheses to be addressed and conclusions drawn, precedents set for the ABC Scale indicated that applying dimension reduction to explore any factor structure which may emerge could reveal more nuanced outcomes, subsequently permitting a deeper interpretation of the data collected.
 In this current study, four possible ABC Scales emerged as contenders for the most appropriate for analysing data, together with two versions of the Dx Profiler.
 Assumptions and preliminary work was carried out for all of these, but as exemplars, details are reported for the ABC24 Scale and for the Dx16 Profiler, although identical processes were conducted for all scales which produced similar results.